mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 use the Pandas DataFrame `.groupby()` method.
 Once we've created a re-orgaized DataFrame, we can quickly calculate summary statistics by a group of our choice.

+Group data by the sex of each observed individual:

 ~~~
-# Group data by sex
 sorted_data = surveys_df.groupby('sex')
 ~~~
 {: .python}